MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -Policy
-The Policy parameter specifies the existing DLP policy that will contain the DLP rule.
+The Policy parameter specifies the existing DLP policy that will contain the new DLP rule.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name
 - Distinguished name (DN)